-For Cub Scouts: Canoeing, rowboating, and rafting for Cub Scouts (including Webelos Scouts) is to be limited to council/district events on flat water ponds or controlled lake areas free of powerboats and sailboats.
-Prior to recreational canoeing, Cub Scouts are to be instructed in basic handling skills and safety practices.
+For Cub Scouts: Canoeing, kayaking, rowing, and rafting for Cub Scouts (including Webelos Scouts) are to be limited to council/district events on flat water ponds or controlled lake areas free of powerboats and sailboats.
+Prior to recreational canoeing and kayaking, Cub Scouts are to be instructed in basic handling skills and safety practices.